 Digital marketing techniques, such as influencer marketing, often take the form of non-advertising content and can be difficult for even adults to recognise as advertising [15,60–62].
 To try to mitigate against deception, regulations in some countries, including the self-regulatory codes in the UK, require that influencers use an advertising disclosure to highlight the commercial nature of this content.
 It is suggested that products featured in receipt of brand payment should be disclosed with ‘ad’ [63] and those in receipt of brand gifting with ‘gifted’ [64].
-However, research shows that children (9–11-years) exposed to influencer marketing of a HFSS product even with the presence of an advertising disclosure increase immediate intake compared with those in a control group [22].
+However, research shows that children (9–11-years) exposed to influencer marketing of a HFSS product, even with the presence of an advertising disclosure, increase immediate intake compared with those in a control group [22].
 Qualitative research with children (9 and 12 years) shows that subscribers of a YouTuber viewed their marketing of a beauty product as an indication of competence and popularity, whereas non-subscribers remarked on their incompetence and were critical of the commercialisation of YouTubers in general [36].
 Similar qualitative research with adolescents [65] and adults supports these results [31,66].
 The scepticism-identification model of advertising [67] asserts that the findings of these studies are likely due to an advertising disclosure triggering two opposing effects on viewers; scepticism about the competency of the source, and identification with the source.
-A viewer’s scepticism is low and identification high when a viewer has a pre-existing knowledge of the consumer (e.g., influencer is followed on social media), however, a viewer’s scepticism is high and identification low when the source is an unfamiliar consumer (e.g.,, influencer is not followed on social media).
+A viewer’s scepticism is low and identification high when a viewer has a pre-existing knowledge of the consumer (e.g., influencer is followed on social media), however, a viewer’s scepticism is high and identification low when the source is an unfamiliar consumer (e.g., influencer is not followed on social media).
 Research has not yet explored children’s attitudes towards advertising disclosures used in influencer marketing and whether attitudes remain for familiar and less familiar influencers.

-Para-social interaction is a viewer’s illusion of a ‘real’ relationship with a media character [59–61] and is likely to form if that character is available, and shares personal experiences [59].
-This is particularly pertinent to YouTubers as viewers have 24/7 access to their videos and are able to communicate with them via YouTube’s ‘comment’ and ‘like’ functions.
-Intimacy between YouTubers and their viewers can be established through a YouTuber’s regular disclosure of personal details [62] and by speaking directly to the viewer [63].
-Intimacy with familiar influencers is likely why their product recommendations are trusted more than traditional celebrities [30,64–66] or influencers who are less familiar [10,16,67,68].
-Para-social relationships between adult viewers and YouTubers are supported by the literature [30,69,70], and can positively influence viewers perceptions of endorsed products [10].
-However, research has not qualitatively explored whether children’s relationships with YouTubers affects how they receive influencer marketing of HFSS products.

 Based on the identified gaps in knowledge, the following research questions were formulated for this study: 1) What are children’s perceptions of YouTubers?
 2) What is children’s understanding of and attitude towards the techniques used in influencer marketing of HFSS products?
 3) What is children’s understanding of and attitude towards the behavioural effects of this marketing?
 Given that these research questions were focussed on children’s subjective viewpoints and experiences, qualitative methods were deemed to be the most appropriate way to capture this information.

 2. Materials and Methods